 3 tbs olive oil

 Chop the marrow into 2 cm wide new moon shape pieces

 Season with salt and pepper and steam till tender (about 15 – 20 mins)

-Meanwhile toast the cobnuts ( they will have probably broken in half form being shelled but if not it is a good idea to very roughly chop them)
+Meanwhile toast the cobnuts ( they will have probably broken in half from being shelled but if not it is a good idea to very roughly chop them)

-Toast the cobnuts of a frying pan with butter
+Toast the cobnuts in a frying pan with butter

 When ready to serve lay the warm marrow on the serving dish, squeeze over the lemon and half the olive oil.